Interview Training for Hiring Managers

 One-way interviewing doesn’t require scheduling – you’ll need to send candidates an invitation link, but it’s up to them to record their answers before a deadline.
 Then raters review the interviews on their own time and make decisions promptly.

-It’s highly recommend you plan the hiring process for the job position before scheduling interviews.
+It’s highly recommended you plan the hiring process for the job position before scheduling interviews.
 It’s hard to know where you’re going without a roadmap, especially when you’re trying to answer questions and communicate details with candidates.

 Ideally, the process is structured so that every candidate has the same experience before, during, and after interviews.
 Structured interviewing requires some work to get set up.
 Still, once you’ve got a process in place, it is easier to bring in new or different interviewers because they can simply follow an interview guide or interview scorecard.
 These structured elements don’t replace training (or a training guide), but they can improve compliance by providing something to follow.